pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 pt-host
 ==============

-To learn about the command arguments, check `pi-top host`_
+Prints the name of the active pi-top device.
+Check `pi-top devices`_

 Example
 ~~~~~~~~~~~~~~~~~